new-village/newsloader/README.md

 # nsloader
-This parser is a Python script that can collect articles from a news site by inputting its URL.
+This script collects articles from [Wall Street Journal](https://www.wsj.com/) and returns it in dict format.

-### Installing nkparser and Supported Versions
+### Installing nsloader and Supported Versions
 ----------------------
 nsloader is not registered on the pypi.
 You have to download from github directly.
 ```